Good management of building defects is important

 Understand your statutory warranties and act quickly, you don’t want to end up with the cost

 Good management of building defects by committees and owners is important.
 Acting promptly and understanding statutory warranties will make for more successful rectification processes.

-Statutory warranties are the periods and strict expiry dates that govern products and services and the standard to which they are deemed suitable for the purpose in which they were supplied.
-If a product or service becomes faulty or defective within a warranty period, generally, the provider of the goods of service is liable.
+Statutory warranties are the periods and strict expiry dates that govern products and services, and the standard to which they are deemed suitable for the purpose in which they were supplied.
+If a product or service becomes faulty or defective within a warranty period the provider of the goods or service is generally liable.